 LearnZillion Common Core Lesson Plans

-Another place to look for high-quality teacher-produced lesson plans that align to the CCSS is LearnZillion, a learning platform that combines video lessons, assessments, and progress reporting -- it's like the Khan Academy of Common Core.
+Another place to look for high-quality teacher-produced lesson plans that align to the CCSS is LearnZillion, a learning platform that combines video lessons, assessments, and progress reporting.
 In addition to sortable Math and ELA video lessons, they offer a handy Common Core navigator.
 This organization has a great backstory -- started by a public school in Washington D.C. as a home-grown repository for screencast lessons made by their teachers, they caught the attention of edtech funders and ended up with seed money to take their idea to a national level.
 Watch a video or read a blog and hear a podcast from Marketplace about LearnZillion.

 Khan Academy Practice Problems